bedford10/google-play-discord-bot/README.md

 ### NOTES:

 * When using this, please make sure everyone in the channel has a Google Play Music subscription.
 This is just to make sure no one gets in trouble.
 * To see the bot's commands do ```!help```
 * To get the best results from the ```!play``` command this is the best format: ```!play (Artist Name) - (Song Name)```
+* If you want to compress the project to an executable, `pip install pyinstaller && make dist`

 ### TODOS: